Christopher Evans (outlaw): Stone Corral

 Later that morning, Tulare Deputy Sheriff's Hall and Witty were having a drink at one of the saloons in Visalia when Fresno Deputy Repalje and Detective John Thacker entered.
 The lawmen began a tense argument over who would receive the reward money for Evans and Sontag.
 Witty agreed that the reward for Sontag should go to the Fresno officers, but the men lost their tempers when they debated over who would be compensated for the capture of Chris Evans.
 Marshal Gard would eventually receive the reward of $5,000 for the capture of John Sontag and divided it amongst his posse members.
 The issue of the reward money for Evans capture would go on later into the summer, with a complaint being filed in the U.S. Court on July 28.
 Eventually Gard and Jackson would each receive $1000, Burns and Rapelje would each get $500, and Hall, Witty and Elijah Perkins would split $2000.

 Evans was also interviewed by newspaper reporters and told them a similar story as Sontag.
 He claimed that they were innocent of train robbery and had only killed in self defense.
 He also held a personal hatred for Will Smith for the way he treated his daughter Eva.
 On June 14, Evans had his left arm amputated, even though his family claimed that it could have been saved.
 He also had to have his right eye removed, replaced by a glass made prosthetic, and suffered from an everlasting headache due to a buckshot wound to his skull.
-The Tulare County Jail in Visalia had a bad reputation for breakouts and, as Evans recovered, it was decided that Sontag and him should be moved to the Fresno jail where they would be more secure.
+The Tulare County Jail in Visalia had a bad reputation for breakouts and, as Evans recovered, it was decided that he and Sontag should be moved to the Fresno jail where they would be more secure.